stroiman/go-dom/README.md

 > [!NOTE]
 >
-> This is only a POC
+> This is only a POC.
+There is a lot to do before reaching a level of usability.
->
-> Much of this readme file was written before any code was added, and describes
-> the intent of the project, and the benefits that it brings.
 >
 > This starts as a hobby project for learning; there is no guarantee that it
 > will ever become a useful tool; unless it will gain traction and support of